TraxData313/TCRS_NeuralNet_Project/README.md

 - It takes N inputs, passes the IO through D hidden layers and provides output out of M possible classes
 - Every cell either fires or not, even if the network suppresses specific cell from firing it still has a chance to fire.
 Similar to dropout mechanism, that prevents network depending only on a few cells, naturally avoiding overfitting and ensures robustness
 - Special relation tracking to weight updating rules are applied, such to minimize unnecessary weight updates, avoiding the Confusion point with scaling of the system
-- To do a Demo of the Classifier, go to the "General Classifier Demo" folder
+- To do a Demo of the Classifier, go to the <b>"General Classifier Demo"</b> folder

 ### The Predictor:
 - The Predictor is a CNN-like Continuous Regression System